Low volatility belies fragile U.S. stocks: reports

-NEW YORK While U.S. stock market gyrations remain uncharacteristically subdued, derivatives analysts at some top Wall Street banks have started warning clients about the growing risk of increased market volatility.
+NEW YORK (Reuters) - While U.S. stock market gyrations remain uncharacteristically subdued, derivatives analysts at some top Wall Street banks have started warning clients about the growing risk of increased market volatility.

 Stocks remain near record highs and daily price fluctuations, by one measure, are close to being the most minimal in nearly half a century.